Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 In the case of UGC, users will recognize their favorite creator in their feed and stop to see what content they’re offering – thus establishing a mental connection between that creator and your brand.

 With Jazz, the saying is, “It’s more about the notes you don’t play.”
-With ads, it is kind of about the space you use and the adherence to design hierarchies.
+With ads, it’s kind of about the space you use and the adherence to the tried and true design principles of whitespace and text hierarchy.

 This is another one pulled from our content creation best practices, but as we’ve mentioned, the line between ad and content is blurring and honestly, if it works, it works.